 Last week I participated to the QGIS hackfest in Lisbon.
 It was a wonderful opportunity to meet a lot of interesting people, most of whom I’ve only known by email or chat.

-I was also very happy to meet Tim Sutton, release manager of QGIS, I’ve spent two month within a project with him without having ever meet in person.
+I was also very happy to meet Tim Sutton, release manager of QGIS, I’ve spent two month within a project with him without having ever met in person.

 The meeting has been carefully organised by Giovanni Manghi and Vania Nieves, both from Faunalia PT.
 The faculty of letters in the university of Lisbon was the location of the meeting, a nice place to stay, just a little bit too warm in these days.